AdobeDocs/document-cloud-learn.en/help/sign/workday.md

 ---
-title: Sign Tutorials
+title: Creating Data Mapping
 description: A collection of videos and tutorials on integrations for Adobe Sign for users.
 ---

 # Workday

-## Create Data Mapping
+## Creating Data Mapping

+Learn how to set up a data mapping for Adobe Sign in Workday.

 >[!VIDEO](https://video.tv.adobe.com/v/17351?hidetitle=true)